Azure/azure-sdk-for-cpp/sdk/tables/azure-data-tables/test/stress/README.md

 To build the image run "docker build -t <acr>/azuresdkforcpp/curlstress:v8  --build-arg targetTest=azure-core-libcurl-stress-test --build-arg build=on  -f .\Dockerfile .\..\..\..\..\..\"

+The relative path is required to give docker engine the context of the build.
+It represents the path to which the docker file commands are relative to.

 To push to mcr : "docker push <acr>/azuresdkforcpp/curlstress:v8" Obviously after logging in to the acr "az acr login -n <acr>"